Hurricane Irene: New England

+Southern New England

 In Connecticut, 20 homes in East Haven were destroyed and five others were damaged beyond repair by flooding and storm surge along the shore of Long Island Sound.
 On Sunday, Connecticut's two main electric companies, Connecticut Light and Power and United Illuminating, reported that a record 754,000 customers, about half the state, were without power.
 More than two days after the storm made landfall, about 400,000 people were still without power, some being told they would have to wait more than a week, especially in heavily wooded areas.
 In Ridgefield, 90% of houses lost power, requiring the utility to turn off power to the other 10% to ease restoration efforts.
 Route 15, one of the state's main highways, was closed from the New York state line to Interstate 91 in Meriden due to fallen trees.

 Governor Dannel Malloy said Hurricane Irene was responsible for a tenth death on August 28: a man who died in a fire likely caused by downed wires from high winds.
 An elderly woman, who resided in Prospect, died in similar situations, when a falling tree caused power lines to collapse onto her home, starting a fire; her husband was critically injured.
 In Bristol, a man drowned when his canoe capsized.

 A week later, many homes in Connecticut still had not had their power restored.
 Connecticut Light & Power said on September 2 that it was ahead of where it expected to be, and that less than 100,000 customers would still be without power by midnight the next day.
 Crews had come from many distant places in North America, including British Columbia, to help the utility's own crews.
 The continued outages also meant that in rural areas with private wells, residents still lacked running water a week after the storm.

-Massachusetts

-In Massachusetts, damage was greatest in the Hill Towns and Western Massachusetts as the eye of the storm tracked westward, toward Albany, New York.
 High winds toppled trees and heavy rain caused widespread flooding of Connecticut River tributaries.
 The Westfield River rose almost twenty feet in a matter of hours; the Deerfield River rose over fifteen feet in the same period.
 Both rivers reached flood stages not seen since the 1955, and 1938, hurricanes and floods.
 A 6-mile stretch of Route 2 from Charlemont to Florida along the Cold River branch of the Deerfield was closed due to damage for over 3 months.
 A public works employee was electrocuted by downed power lines in Southbridge.
 A dam failure was mistakenly reported in East Becket, yet 200 people were evacuated as a precaution.